|Vice Chancellor for Research:

 The student, in consultation with the committee chair, shall select the time for the examination.
 The committee chair shall seek the approval of all committee members and shall inform the Graduate School in writing of the time and location of the oral examination, and notify the general faculty no later than one full week before the selected time.

 The thesis defense, paper presentation, or examination will normally be held during the last three weeks of the final term, but it may be given at any time after the thesis (if applicable) has received final committee approval.
 It may not be scheduled during the period of final examinations.
-For graduation in a given semester, the thesis defense, publishable paper presentation, or examination must be completed satisfactorily one week before the last day of scheduled exams for that semester.
-The program determines the number of advance copies of the thesis (if applicable) that will be available during the examination.
+For graduation in a given semester, the thesis defense, publishable paper presentation, or examination must be completed satisfactorily two weeks before the last day of scheduled classes for that semester.

 The student’s Graduate Committee constitutes the examining board for thesis defense, publishable paper presentation, or final examination.
 The committee chair is responsible for scheduling the date, time, and location of the defense or publishable paper presentation in a timely manner and is also responsible for ensuring that a majority of the committee and the representative outside the Department is present.
 The defense, publishable paper presentation, or examination will not be held if these conditions cannot be met.
 A negative vote by a majority of members of the student’s committee will signify failure of the defense, presentation, or examination.